tartarugui/impresstest/Examples-and-demos.md

 [Tomorrow's IT management with OpenStack, Docker & Co](http://go.klaeser.me/dost2015) by [Alexander Kläser](https://klaeser.me) - Presentation in German, held at the German OpenStack Days ([Deutsche OpenStack Tage](http://openstack-tage.de)) 2015 - For the presentation I was using several graphics as sprites at different z-positions in order to create a pop up card like 3D effect :) .
 (The presentation is best viewed in Chrome/Chromium.)

-[Python Workshop](http://shf.github.io/Python-Workshop) by [Shayan Fahimi](https://www.linkedin.com/in/shfahimi) - Presentation of a Python Workshop at University of Tehran, created by impress.js using substeps and some geometrical calculations.
+[Python Workshop](http://shf.github.io/Python-Workshop) by [Shayan Fahimi](https://www.linkedin.com/in/shfahimi) - Presentation of a Python Workshop at University of Tehran, created by impress.js using substeps, syntax highlight and some geometrical calculations.

 ## Websites and portfolios